alexsg/alexsg/_posts/2016-03-15-how-the-world-turned-upside-down.md

 ## Part Six: How lucky we are to be here right now
 So no, we were not able to sell the other tickets.
 In these circumstances, didn't want the seats to go to waste, so I had a friend in New York take them, and with only 10 minutes to spare she rushed to the theater, in the rain, just making it by the start of the second song.
 Dramatic, perhaps, but totally necessary and worth it.

 The clock striked 2 o'clock and we were still in the air.
-2:30pm and we walked off the plan, both defeated and optimistic, which is a hard set of emotions to balance.
+2:30pm and we walked off the plane, both defeated and optimistic, which is a hard set of emotions to balance.
 But we made the best of it, and continued to quote *Hamilton* non-stop.

 We made it to New York.
 We had a performance to catch at 8pm.